Smoke A Lot Of Weed? How To Know If It's Affecting Your Health

-Marijuana is now known to be a therapeutic drug, helpful in managing a wide variety of afflictions, from insomnia to cancer.
+Marijuana is increasingly being used as a therapeutic drug, and it may be helpful in managing a wide variety of afflictions from insomnia to chronic pain.
 It has also become legalized for recreational use in some states.
-A progressive attitude toward marijuana may have some positive benefits (including paving the way for nonpsychoactive cannabinoids, such as hemp oil and CBD, to become more mainstream) but it should not foster complacency around the use of this controlled substance.
+A progressive attitude toward medical and recreational marijuana certainly has some positive benefits (including paving the way for nonpsychoactive cannabinoids, such as hemp oil and CBD, to become more mainstream) but it should not foster complacency around the use of this controlled substance.
 Here are some signs that marijuana is starting to affect your health and it's time to reassess your relationship with weed:

-1. A dramatically increased tolerance
+1. You have a dramatically increased tolerance.

 3. Withdrawal is uncomfortable and difficult.

-If you find that you're using more marijuana than you predicted, or it seems like time flies when you're under the influence, usage has likely gotten beyond your control.
+If you find that you're using more marijuana than you predicted or it seems like time flies when you're under the influence, usage has likely gotten beyond your control.
 If you're a regular user, try to keep track of the amount that you are using over time so you can spot if a problem ever arises.